Marx Twistables

 A set of 12 seperate "twistable" Camberwick Green characters produced by Louis Marx in 1967.

-The photo below shows them in the company's 1967 Trade Catalogue.And I've added the character names,just in case.
+The photo below shows them in the company's 1967 Trade Catalogue.And I've added all the character names,simply because some may not be immediately apparent.

 Thomas Tripp Captain Snort Paddy Murphy Doctor Mopp